angular/angular/aio/content/start/start-deployment.md

 Angular offers many more capabilities, and you now have a foundation that empowers you to build an application and explore those other capabilities:

-* Angular provides advanced capabilities for mobile apps, animation, internationalization, server-side rendering, and more.
+* Angular provides advanced capabilities for mobile applications, animation, internationalization, server-side rendering, and more.
 * [Angular Material](https://material.angular.io/ "Angular Material web site") offers an extensive library of Material Design components.
-* [Angular Protractor](https://protractor.angular.io/ "Angular Protractor web site") offers an end-to-end testing framework for Angular apps.
+* [Angular Protractor](https://protractor.angular.io/ "Angular Protractor web site") offers an end-to-end testing framework for Angular applications.
 * Angular also has an extensive [network of 3rd-party tools and libraries](resources "Angular resources list").

 Keep current by following the [Angular blog](https://blog.angular.io/ "Angular blog").